Vintage BMW Motorcycle Owners

 1979 & later single-row chain timing chest, thus called a SIMPLEX chain.
 The guide rail is installed so is parallel and centered to the chain when all is tensioned.
 Be sure the washers behind the guide rail are setting the guide to be centered to the chain.

-Pre-1979 dual row rollers chain, called a DUPLEX chain.
+Pre-1979 dual row rollers chain, are called a DUPLEX chain.
 Newest tensioner shoes may look different.
 You can use an old link temporarily to hold the chain in position.
 Install the tensioner shoe after the chain is installed.

 WARNING!.....you can not easily see the timing marks that BMW stamped into the metal of the sprockets when assembled.
 I recommend you mark sprockets so that when the crank is fitted with a new bearing, which obscures marks if not placed properly, you can see the marks.
 The duplex chain photo, above, has such a white mark added.
 You cannot likely see any crank marking in the photo.
 For additional photos of markings, see the Brook Reams article.